openstack-archive/fuel-plugin-cinder-netapp/doc/source/description.rst

 * Clustered Data ONTAP as a backend for Cinder with NFS or iSCSI data-transfer protocols
 * Data ONTAP 7-Mode as a backend for Cinder with NFS or iSCSI data-transfer protocols
 * E-Series or EF-Series as a backend for Cinder with iSCSI data-transfer protocol
-* Supports multi backend feature.
-The plugin does not overwrite ``enabled_backends`` option thereby allowing use other plugins for Cinder.
-* Allows using NetApp as a backend for Cinder along with MOS default backends - ``LVM over iSCSI`` or ``Ceph``
+* Supports Cinder multibackend
-* Supports all configuration options of NetApp Cinder driver for Liberty
+* Supports all configuration options of NetApp Cinder driver for Mitaka

 Requirements